The 5 Stages of Success: How to Realize the Full Potential of Your Practice

 As in Stage 1, it’s essential to have defined goals, a proven marketing plan, and a staffing plan to follow.
 For the solo practitioner, staffing up is a huge hurdle.
-And the biggest obstacle is your mindset, going from scrimping and saving to get by, to spending large on the type of qualified staff who will help you grow your practice – is a big leap to take.
+The biggest obstacle is your mindset, going from scrimping and saving to get by, to spending large on the type of qualified staff who will help you grow your practice is a big leap to take.

 Hiring and managing new staff members can feel like you’re jumping out of a plane without a parachute.
 With each new team member you add, you’re increasing your monthly overhead and it’s true if you’re not careful you could be spending more than you’re making.

 - Before you hire anyone, clarify your values and management principles.
 If you don’t, you stand a good chance of putting someone in the job who isn’t a fit.
 Those people can sink your practice.
 We spent years coming up with our “Un-Management Principles”, which work for us.

 - Hire self-motivated people, give them the training and tools to succeed, and they will.